 Forensic science might not be as popular as other branches of science.
 But, with an increase in crime, courses in forensic science are gaining considerable interest.
-Forensic science is the use of scientific-based knowledge and techniques to detect crime or carry out crime investigation using laboratory tests and analysis.
+Forensic science is the use of scientific-based knowledge and techniques to detect crime or carry out crime investigations using laboratory tests and analysis.
 Forensic science involves physics, chemistry, psychology, biology (and botany), and digital & cyber forensics.
 Earlier we have discussed the popular career paths in forensic science.
 In this article, we will discuss how to make a career in forensic science or how to become a forensic scientist in India.

 How to Become a Forensic Scientist in India